matriex/System_Extractor/Repack_INFO.md

-  not found in others, That is  "if range_sha1(........." ,this executs in script after extraction of system.new.dat , which verifies sah 1 values of system.new.dat , if values are same, the scripts succeeds and the flashing completes , if not then the script returns abort("system partition has unexpected non-zero contents after OTA update");
-  This problem can be solved by changing the old values of system.new.dat with current one and here is how to do it
+  not found in others, That is  "if range_sha1(........." ,this executs in script after extraction of system.new.dat , which verifies sah 1 values of system.new.dat , if values are same, the scripts succeeds and the flashing completes , if not then the script returns "abort("system partition has unexpected non-zero contents after OTA update");" This problem can be solved by changing the old values of system.new.dat with current one and here is how to do it
                                           AND
-  also if you script does not contains  "if range_sha1(........." then do not follow this guide , instead do the repack with original file_contexts and the replace the newley created system.transfer.list and system.new.dat with your old one, it means copy them to your ROM compress it to zip , then flash it to your device.
+  also if you script does not contains  "if range_sha1(........." then do not follow this guide , instead do the repack with original file_contexts and the replace the newley created system.transfer.list and system.new.dat with your old one, it means copy them to your ROM and then compress it, then flash it to your device!
-  If you founf TWRP ERRORS , then take a screen shot and upload it here on my thread, IF IT IS RELATED TO SHA_1 , i will provide support otherwise i don't
+  If you found TWRP ERRORS search xda for information or then take a screen shot and upload it on my thread, IF IT IS RELATED TO SHA_1 , I will try to provide support otherwise I don't

 # Download these for further need